apache/arrow/cpp/README.md

 ## System setup

 Arrow uses CMake as a build configuration system.
 Currently, it supports in-source and out-of-source builds with the latter one being preferred.

-Build Arrow requires:
+Building Arrow requires:

 * A C++11-enabled compiler.
 On Linux, gcc 4.8 and higher should be sufficient.
 * CMake